 Purple cabbage contains several bone-benefiting nutrients.

 Vitamin C, a chemical necessary for the formation of collagen, is abundant in purple cabbage.
-Collagen is an important protein that makes up bone tissue and helps to strengthen bones and connective tissues such as tendons (5).
+Collagen is an important protein that makes up bone tissue and helps strengthen bones and connective tissues such as tendons (11).

 Vitamin K, a fat-soluble vitamin, is found in purple cabbage.
-Vitamin K assists the body in blood clotting and also helps to move calcium into the bones where it can benefit bone health (21).
-Purple cabbage also contains smaller amounts of calcium, potassium, magnesium, and phosphorus.
+It helps the body with blood clotting and also helps move calcium into the bones where it can benefit bone health.
+Purple cabbage also contains smaller amounts of calcium, potassium, magnesium, and phosphorus (12)

 Calcium is necessary for the development of healthy bones.
-Potassium works to assist the body in balancing fluid levels.
+It works to assist the body in balancing fluid levels.
 Magnesium is required for the formation of bones and teeth as well as the production of energy from carbohydrates.
-Phosphorus works with calcium to help build strong bones (21).
+Phosphorus works with calcium to help build strong bones (12).

-Purple cabbage can improve gut function due to the various nutrients it contains.
+Purple cabbage may help improve gut function due to the various nutrients it contains.

-It contains anti-inflammatory compounds that help to reduce intestinal inflammation and is a great addition to your diet if you suffer from autoimmune or inflammatory gut conditions.
-It also contains fermentable fibers, which are fuel for the good bacteria in our guts.
-The insoluble fiber from purple cabbage can also help to reduce constipation (17).
+It contains anti-inflammatory compounds that may help reduce intestinal inflammation and is a great addition to your diet if you suffer from autoimmune or inflammatory gut conditions, as long as you’re not having an active flare-up and can tolerate fiber (l).
+Cabbage contains fermentable fibers, which are fuel for the good bacteria in our guts.
+The insoluble fiber from purple cabbage can also help to reduce constipation (13).

 As a result, purple cabbage may improve overall gut health and support healthy bowel movements.